These 20 Countries That Will Pay You to Move There (2024 Edition)

 - Saskatchewan, Canada

-Applying is easy and quick, and if you are accepted you can immediately move there.
+Applying is easy and quick, and you can immediately move there if you are accepted.
 The credit is paid in increments over a period of 10 years, during which you have to live in Saskatchewan.

 United States